sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 ## `PersistentTabView` and `PersistentTabView.custom`

+The `PersistentTabView.custom` constructor is removed.
+Instead, you should apply your custom NavBar in the unnamed constructor ([see here](#using-custom-navigation-bar-styles)).
 Some of the parameters of these constructors have been removed, some changed in behavior and some got added.
 So everything that changed is listed here:

 ### Removed